Rex Gatchalian: COVID-19 response

-During the COVID-19 pandemic, Valenzuela City was the first local government to conduct localized targeted mass testing.
+During the COVID-19 pandemic, Valenzuela was the first local government to conduct localized targeted mass testing.
 The city kicked off its own localized targeted mass testing for the coronavirus disease on April 11, 2020.

-On September 12, 2020, the City Government of Valenzuela was able to acquire a COVID-19 testing laboratory license to operate for our Valenzuela Hope Molecular Laboratory, which complements the operation of the 24/7 Valenzuela City Mega Contact Tracing Center.
+On September 12, 2020, the City Government of Valenzuela was able to acquire a COVID-19 testing laboratory license to operate for our Valenzuela Hope Molecular Laboratory, which complements the operation of the 24/7 Valenzuela Mega Contact Tracing Center.
 The laboratory can process 800 samples a day, and also accepts other cities' samples to be processed at Valenzuela Hope Molecular Laboratory.

 In addressing the crowd and long lines in public markets, mobile palengkes were rolled out.